-In 20 years after the beginning of economic transition there is a noticeable gap between Poland and Belarus although two decades ago Belarus could pride itself with a higher GDP per capita at purchasing power parity in comparison to Poland.
-In 2010 Belarusian average salary is three times lower than the Polish one and by 30% lower than the Polish minimum wage.
-Life expectancy in Belarus is two years shorter than it was in the eve of the dissolution of the Soviet Union and about six years shorter than it is in Poland.
+20 years after the beginning of economic transition there is a noticeable gap between Poland and Belarus although two decades ago Belarus could pride itself with a higher GDP per capita at purchasing power parity in comparison to Poland.
+In 2010 Belarusian average salary was three times lower than the Polish one and 30% lower than the Polish minimum wage.
+Life expectancy in Belarus was two years shorter than it had been in the eve of the dissolution of the Soviet Union and about six years shorter than it is in Poland.

 Russian subsidies will disappear soon since Russia wants to join the World Trade Organization, which requires the introduction of market prices for all goods and services traded with other countries.
 After withdrawal of Russian subsidies and facing the increasing difficulties in repaying foreign debt, which in the past three years has more than tripled – from $6.8 bn at the beginning of 2007 to $22 bn on January 1, 2010, the Belarusian authorities would be forced to accelerate economic reforms.